Plan-Apply-Unify Loop โ Structured AI-assisted development for OpenCode.

 # OpenCARL injects closure rules:

-# - "Create SUMMARY.md documenting what was built"
+# - "Create SUMMARY.json documenting what was built"

 # - "Compare plan vs actual"